Tyrrrz/CliWrap/Readme.md

 > **Warning**:
 > Because graceful cancellation is inherently cooperative, it's possible that the underlying process may choose to ignore the request or take too long to fulfill it.
-> Consider always employing forceful cancellation as a backup to prevent the command from hanging.
+> Consider always employing forceful cancellation as a fallback to prevent the command from hanging.

 > **Note**:
 > Similarly to `ExecuteAsync()`, cancellation is also supported by `ExecuteBufferedAsync()`, `ListenAsync()`, and `Observe()`.